Anti-Catholicism in the United Kingdom: Northern Ireland

 The Troubles in Northern Ireland were characterised by bitter sectarian antagonism and bloodshed between Irish Republicans, a majority of whom are Catholic, and Loyalists the overwhelming majority of whom are Protestant.
 A Catholic church in Harryville, Ballymena was the site of a series of long-lasting protests by Loyalists in the late 1990s.
 Church services were often cancelled due to the level of intimidation and violence experienced by those attending.
 Some Catholics were injured when trying to attend mass and their cars parked nearby were also vandalised.

 Some of the most savage attacks were perpetrated by a Protestant gang dubbed the Shankill Butchers, led by Lenny Murphy who was described as a psychopath and a sadist.
 The gang gained notoriety by torturing and murdering an estimated thirty Catholics between 1972 and 1982.
 Most of their victims had no connection to the Provisional Irish Republican Army or any other republican groups but were killed for no other reason than their religious affiliation.
 Murphy's killing spree is the theme of the British film Resurrection Man (1998).

 The Glenanne gang or Glenanne group was a secret informal alliance of Ulster loyalists who carried out shooting and bombing attacks against Catholics and Irish nationalists in the 1970s, during the Troubles.
-Most of its attacks took place in the "murder triangle" area of counties Armagh and Tyrone in Northern Ireland.
 It also launched some attacks elsewhere in Northern Ireland and in the Republic of Ireland.
 The gang included British soldiers from the Ulster Defence Regiment (UDR), police officers from the Royal Ulster Constabulary (RUC), and members of the Mid-Ulster Brigade of the Ulster Volunteer Force (UVF).
 Twenty-five British soldiers and police officers were named as purported members of the gang.
+Most of its attacks took place in the "murder triangle" area of counties Armagh and Tyrone in Northern Ireland.

 Since the ceasefire, sectarian killings have largely ceased, though occasional sectarian murders are still reported and bad feelings between Catholics and Protestants linger.